Matt Carson (baseball): Cleveland Indians

 After signing with the Cleveland Indians on November 19, 2012, Carson went on to appear in 20 games for Cleveland, collecting seven hits, including one homer, in 11 at-bats.
 On September 19, he hit a walk-off single against the Houston Astros.
 After the season, Carson was non-tendered by the Indians, making him a free agent.
 He was re-signed to a minor league deal on December 13, 2013.

 Los Angeles Dodgers

-In January 2015, he signed a minor league contract with the Los Angeles Dodgers, that included an invitation to major league spring training.
-He was assigned to the AAA Oklahoma City Dodgers.
+On January 9, 2015, he signed a minor league contract with the Los Angeles Dodgers, that included an invitation to major league spring training.
+He was subsequently assigned to the Triple-A Oklahoma City Dodgers.

 Oakland Athletics (second stint)

-The Dodgers traded him back to the Athletics on May 8, 2015.
-Carson was assigned to the Triple-A Nashville Sounds.
-He was released on June 20.
+On May 8, 2015, Carson was traded to the Oakland Athletics in exchange for cash considerations.
+He played in 33 games for the Triple-A Nashville Sounds, batting .209/.296/.336 with three home runs, 13 RBI, and three stolen bases.
+Carson was released by the Athletics organization on June 20.